totara/totara-docker-dev/README.md

 docker-compose up
 ```

+Now make sure you have configured Totara and created the databases you need.

 ##### Config & Database

 Modify your Totara __config.php__ and create the databases.
 You can connect to the databases from your host using any tools you prefer.